 Payback period is the amount of time it takes the customer to recover the higher purchase cost of more energy efficient equipment as a result of lower operating costs.
 Numerically, the PBP is the ratio of the increase in purchase cost to the decrease in annual operating expenditures.
 This type of calculation is known as a "simple" PBP because it does not take into account changes in operating cost over time or the time value of money; that is, the calculation is done at an effective discount rate of zero percent.
-PBPs are expressed in the first year.
-The PBP calculation uses the same inputs as the LCC analysis, except that electricity price trends and discount rates are not used.
+PBPs are expressed in years.
+PBPs greater than the life of the equipment mean that the increased total installed cost of the more-efficient equipment is not recovered in reduced operating costs over the life of the equipment.